vtorosyan/vtorosyan.github.io/_posts/2024/2024-12-19-hiring-in-the-ai-age .md

 ### During CV screening

-1. **Missing LinkedIn profiles**
-   - Candidates list companies and roles but don’t include an active LinkedIn profile or any other online presence.
+1. **Missing LinkedIn profiles:** Candidates list companies and roles but don’t include an active LinkedIn profile or any other online presence.

-2. **Untraceable email addresses**
-   - A quick search of their email address yields no results online.
+2. **Untraceable email addresses:** A quick search of their email address yields no results online.

-3. **Big enterprise experience without specifics**
-   - Candidates list large, anonymous organizations where it’s hard to verify their roles or contributions.
+3. **Big enterprise experience without specifics:** Candidates list large, anonymous organizations where it’s hard to verify their roles or contributions.

-4. **“Spaghetti” experience**
-   - CVs list a broad, mismatched collection of programming languages and frameworks that seem to cover everything but lack depth.
+4. **“Spaghetti” experience:** CVs list a broad, mismatched collection of programming languages and frameworks that seem to cover everything but lack depth.

-5. **Too-good-to-be-true matches**
-   - CVs magically align with the exact criteria and requirements of the job posting.
+5. **Too-good-to-be-true matches:** CVs magically align with the exact criteria and requirements of the job posting.

 ### During the interview

-1. **Autorobotic answers**
-   - Candidates don’t listen to questions properly and give generic or rehearsed answers.
+1. **Autorobotic answers:** Candidates don’t listen to questions properly and give generic or rehearsed answers.

-2. **Repetition**
-   - They repeat the same answer for different questions, often quoting sentences directly from their CV.
+2. **Repetition:** They repeat the same answer for different questions, often quoting sentences directly from their CV.

-3. **Long pauses**
-   - Candidates take long pauses before answering, not for thoughtful reflection, but seemingly to buy time while repeating random filler phrases.
+3. **Long pauses:** Candidates take long pauses before answering, not for thoughtful reflection, but seemingly to buy time while repeating random filler phrases.

-4. **Superficial understanding of their CV**
-   - They cannot answer specific questions about their current or past roles, teams, or company.
+4. **Superficial understanding of their CV:** They cannot answer specific questions about their current or past roles, teams, or company.

-5. **Nonsensical questions**
-   - They ask simplistic, irrelevant, or nonsensical questions that do not reflect any effort to engage with the role or the discussion.
+5. **Nonsensical questions:** They ask simplistic, irrelevant, or nonsensical questions that do not reflect any effort to engage with the role or the discussion.

 ### Be bold and ask directly